DinoscapeProgramming/LocalBotify/docs/User Guide/Getting Started.md

 ## ✨ What You Can Do
 - Create feature-rich bots with simple settings.
 - Customize your bot’s behavior, commands, and appearance.
-- Host your bot 24/7 – no coding or servers required.
+- Host your bot locally – no coding or servers required.

 ---